Lee Lines was a small upstart manufacturing firm based in Miami, Florida that operated from 1975 to 1982 and was

 in Standard gauge initially priced at $500.
 This was the lone offering from the Lee Lines catalog.
 The first GS-4 was delivered in spring 1977.
 The locomotive was

-available in a number of paint schemes including Southern Pacific Daylight, Southern Pacific Freight (black), Amtrak, Pennsylvania RR and a Bicentennial
+available in a number of paint schemes including Southern Pacific Daylight, Southern Pacific Freight (black), Western Pacific, Amtrak, Pennsylvania RR and a Bicentennial

 American Freedom Train.
 A number of matching streamlined passenger car sets were produced to go with the locos.
 These extruded aluminum cars were offered as a

 three-car set with extra cars available.
-John A. Daniel designed the streamlined passengers cars that shipped with the Lee Lines GS-4.
+John A. Daniel designed the streamlined passenger cars that shipped with the Lee Lines GS-4.

-Priced at $850 for a loco and 3 car set.
+These were priced at $850 for a GS-4 loco and 3 passenger car set.

 The Lee Lines GS-4 was a 4-8-4 Northern type loco with twin motors designed to run on tinplate 3-rail track.
 It came ready to run